logto-io/docs/blog/2023-02-16-do-you-need-to-build-auth/index.md

 ### Design and implement sign-in experience

 After you decide authentication methods, a graceful and smooth sign-in experience for your end-users is the next target.
-The conversion here is fundamental but crucial to the business since it's a nature way to leave the persist customer data.
+The conversion here is fundamental but crucial to the business since it's a natural way to leave the persisted customer data.

-When I worked for Airbnb, there was a whole team dedicated to optimizing the sign-in experience for multiple platforms.
+When I was working for Airbnb, there was a whole team dedicated to optimize the sign-in experience for multiple platforms.
 They conducted numerous A/B tests to determine which combination had the highest conversion rate.

 It’s not practical to do so when a business is getting started.
 But we still need to try our best to make every piece right.
 Which platforms would you like to run the bookstore?
 You may start with mobile, web, or both.
-The exact design will depend on the authentication methods you chose:
+The exact design will depend on the authentication methods you choose:

 - Username and password: The easiest one, just several input boxes and buttons.
 - Passwordless: Enter phone / email, then send and verify a dynamic code.